alexalexsmith/as_maya_tools/README.md

 ```

 ### reset selected attributes
-Set atributes selected in the channelbox to default value
+Set attributes selected in the channelbox to default value
 ```
 from as_maya_tools.animation import attributes;attributes.reset_selected_attributes()
 ```